devture/matrix-corporal/docs/setup.md

 ## Matrix Synapse configuration

 You need to set up the [Shared Secret Authenticator](https://github.com/devture/matrix-synapse-shared-secret-auth) password provider module for Matrix Synapse.
+This is necessary, so that the `matrix-corporal` user (defined in `Corporal.UserId` in the [configuration](configuration.md)) can log in and obtain an access token.

+You also need to set up the [REST Auth](https://github.com/ma1uta/matrix-synapse-rest-password-provider) password provider module and point it to `matrix-corporal`'s HTTP gateway server's `/_matrix/corporal` endpoint (e.g. `http://matrix-corporal:41080/_matrix/corporal`).
+This is necessary for making Interactive Authentication (initiated by the homeserver) work when it's `matrix-corporal` that handles [user authentication](user-authentication.md).

 You should also make sure that the federation port (8448) of Matrix Synapse only handles federation traffic (not `client` API traffic).
 By default, it doesn't, so you need to disable that.